Welcome to the Regional Stroke Centre

 - 19% of patient received medication to dissolve clots causing the stroke.

 - 82% of patients had a successful procedure to remove the clot.

 Stroke journey continues after discharge:

-- 98 per cent of stroke and transient ischemic attach (TIA) patients discharged from the ED were referred to the secondary stroke prevention clinic.
+- 98% of stroke and transient ischemic attach (TIA) patients discharged from the Emergency Department were referred to the secondary stroke prevention clinic.